-The instructor alleging misconduct must gather proof of the alleged misconduct (i.e., a TurnItIn report, a side-by-side comparison of the student's work against a classmate's work or something found on the internet, a written complaint by another student, or other evidence according to the nature of the violation), then inform the Program Designee.
+The instructor alleging misconduct must gather proof of the alleged misconduct (i.e., a TurnItIn report, a side-byside comparison of the student's work against a classmate's work or something found on the internet, a written complaint by another student, or other evidence according to the nature of the violation), then inform the Program Designee.
 The PD will check the Reports Portal, then inform the instructor of the total number of instances of academic integrity violations on file in the student's record.
 If this is the second documented instance, then the following procedures will apply: The instructor will award a zero, with no option to redo the assignment.

-- a.
+a.
 The Program Designee will schedule a meeting with the student to discuss the allegation.
 In this meeting, the PD will confirm that the student will receive a zero for the assignment with no option to resubmit the work, remind the student of the Code of Academic Excellence and Academic Integrity Policy, discuss the consequences of repeated violations (including what would happen if a third and fourth instance were to occur), and again have the student sign two documents: the Academic Integrity Policy, which the student has already signed, and an Academic Integrity Remediation Plan (Second Instance) form, which the Program Designee will also sign.
 If the student is not willing to sign the policy or remediation plan, the PD should make a note to that effect on the form and inform the student that the documents will nonetheless be maintained in the student's records.
 This second remediation plan will contain additional requirements to ensure that the student fully understands what academic misconduct is and how to avoid it.
 This may include another meeting with FXUA's Writing, Research, and Media Center for further guidance and feedback.
-The PD may add requirements to the Remediation Plan to ensure that it is tailored to the needs of the student. - b.
+The PD may add requirements to the Remediation Plan to ensure that it is tailored to the needs of the student.

+- b.
+The PD assigns the student to retake the FXUA Academic Integrity Training on Canvas and notifies the Learning Resource Manager who assigns the course to the student's Canvas account. - c.
 The PD must submit a copy of the signed Academic Integrity Remediation Plan (Second Instance) and all supporting documentation providing evidence of the violation (e.g., TurnItIn report, side-by-side comparison, student complaint, or other evidence) to the Registrar (registrar@fxua.edu) so that copies can be maintained in the student's permanent record at FXUA.
-The PD will also CC the instructor and the Office of Institutional Effectiveness (oie@fxua.edu) to inform the university's assessment efforts. - c.
+The PD will also CC the instructor and the Office of Institutional Effectiveness (oie@fxua.edu) to inform the university's assessment efforts. - d.
 The PD must make notes in CAMS to document the content of all meetings and communication with the student regarding the academic integrity violation and remediation plan.
-The PD is also encouraged to email the student's other professors to let them know that the student may need additional guidance with regard to academic integrity. - d.
-If the student has been encouraged to visit the WRMC, the PD will email the WRMC (wrmc@fxua.edu) to notify them of the upcoming appointment request so that they can ensure sufficient staffing is on hand.
+The PD is also encouraged to email the student's other professors to let them know that the student may need additional guidance with regard to academic integrity. - e.
+If the student has been encouraged to visit the WRMC, the PD will email the WRMC (wrmc@fxua.edu) to notify them of the upcoming appointment request so that they can ensure sufficient staffing is on hand. - f.

-e.
 Following the student's meeting with a WRMC Coach, the WRMC will email documentation of the visit to the PD, the instructor, and the Registrar (registrar@fxua.edu) to be maintained in the student's file.